Patrick Wylie - Baker’s Field Flour & Bread

 Small Grains Adoption

 Small grains bring many benefits to agricultural systems, yet most farmers in the Midwest no longer plant them in rotations.
-AGC worked with the Center for Integrated Agricultural Systems at the University of Wisconsin, Madison, the Michael Fields Agricultural Institute, the University of California, Davis, and Purdue University to study why farmers don’t grow more small grains, and how to support their production.
+AGC worked with the Center for Integrated Agricultural Systems at UW-Madison, Michael Fields Agricultural Institute, University of California, Davis, and Purdue University to study why farmers don’t grow more small grains, and how to support their production.
 Click the button below for the publications resulting from this collaborative project.

 Learn More